ParticipaPY/politic-bots/README.md

 3. Set to **metadata** in `src/config.json` the path to the CSV file;
 4. Set to **consumer_key** and **consumer_secret** in `src/config.json` the information of the authentication tokens of the Twitter App created during the installation process;
-6. Set in `src/config.json` the information of the MongoDB database that is used to store the tweets;
-7. Activate the virtual environment by executing `source env/bin/activate`;
-8. Execute `python src/tweet_collector/run.py`
+5. Go to the `src` directory and execute `python run.py --collect_tweets`.

-Depending on the number of hashtags and accounts the collection can take several hours.
+Depending on the number of hashtags and accounts the collection can take several hours or even days.

-### Prepare for analysis
+### Create database of users

 Before conducting analyses on the tweets, a database of the authors of tweets should be created.
+To create the database of users active the virtual environment `source env/bin/activate` and execute from the `src` directory `python run.py --db_users`.

+### Analyze the sentiment of tweets

+It is possible to analyze the tone of tweets by executing, from the `src` directory, `python run.py --sentiment_analysis`.
+The sentiment of tweets are stored as part of the dictionary that contains the information of the tweet under the key `sentimiento`.
+We use the library CCA-Core to analyze the sentiment embed in Tweets.
+See [here](https://github.com/ParticipaPY/cca-core) for more information about the CCA-Core library.

+### Identify relevant tweets

-Also, tweets should be evaluated to analyze their relevance for this project.
+Tweets should be evaluated to analyze their relevance for this project.
 See **Data Cleaning** section to understand the problems with the hashtags used to collect tweets.
-From the `src` directory of the repository and after activating your virtual environment `source env/bin/activate`, run `python src/analyzer/pre_analysis.py` to perform both tasks.
+From the `src` directory of the repository and after activating your virtual environment `source env/bin/activate`, run `python src/run.py --flag_tweets` to perform both tasks.
+The flag `relevante`, added to the dictionary that stores the information of the tweets, indicates whether the tweet is relevant or not for the purpose of this project.
-As mentioned in the **Analyses** section, examples of preliminary analyses can be found in the `reports` directory.

 ### Generate network of interactions

-Once the database of users was generated (see **Prepare for analysis** section to learn how to generate the database of users) a network that illustrates the interactions among them can be created for a follow-up social network analysis.
-From the `src` directory and after activating your virtual environment `source env/bin/activate`, run `python src/analyzer/generate_inter_network.py` to generate the network of interactions among the tweet authors.
+Once the database of users was generated a network that shows the interactions among them can be created for a follow-up social network analysis.
+From the `src` directory and after activating your virtual environment (`source env/bin/activate`), run `python src/run.py --interaction_net` to generate the network of interactions among the tweet authors.
+A new MongoDB database so called `users` is created as a result of this process.
 Examples of interaction networks can be found in the directory `sna` of the repo.

 ### Troubleshooting